The infinity-category of stabilized Liouville sectors: Introduction

 As it turns out, and as we show in this work and its follower(s), one can avoid such details and prove certain coherence results with minimal Floer theory---i.e., while constructing only minimally-intricate moduli spaces of holomorphic disks.

-More fundamentally, we construct here an $\infty$-category of stabilized Liouville sectors.
-As it turns out, this $\infty$-category has excellent formal properties, and the results here open the door for applying powerful $\infty$-categorical machinery to Liouville symplectic geometry.
+More fundamentally, we construct here an $\infty$-category $\lioulocal$ of stabilized Liouville sectors (Notation~\ref{notation. lioulocal}).
+This $\infty$-category has excellent formal properties, and the results here open the door for applying powerful $\infty$-categorical machinery to Liouville symplectic geometry.

+\begin{remark} To our readers unfamiliar with $\infty$-categories: One would not lose much intuition by pretending that an $\infty$-category is simply a category wherein the collection of morphisms may form a space (and not just a set).
+For example, the collection of spaces can form an $\infty$-category in two distinct ways.
+First, we may think of the collection of continuous functions as simply a set.
+Second, one may endow the collection of continuous functions with the compact-open topology and enjoy the fact that composition of continuous functions is continuous. \end{remark}

 \begin{warning} Throughout this work, the word ``stable'' refers to the geometric process of increasing dimension.
-It does {\em not} refer to stability in the sense of higher algebra or pretriangulated categories.
-For example, $\lioudelta^{\dd}$ is not a stable $\infty$-category in the sense of Lurie~\cite{higher-algebra}. \end{warning}
+It does not refer to stability in the sense of higher algebra or pretriangulated categories.
+For example, $\lioulocal$ is not a stable $\infty$-category in the sense of Lurie~\cite{higher-algebra}. \end{warning}